refaktor/MTL/README.md

       mtl daily fwd #extracts undone stuff from yesterday to todays todo, unlinks the yesterdays todo emacs 20<tab> #opens todays file for example 2013-08-23

-At the end of day (could store state in the meantime):
+At the end of day (you can use store at any point):

       mtl store :today